-The assessor will devise a skills demonstration based on learning outcomes 5-8.
+The assessor will devise a skills demonstration based on learning outcomes 4 - 8.
 The learner must complete the 20 tasks set out in the list below.
-The skills demonstration will be terminated if learner commits a critical fault during the task.

 Weighting Factor:

 Where a critical fault occurs the entire skills demonstration must be terminated.